 Choose your seat wisely

 As you probably know you can pay a little bit extra for a seat with more leg room.
-If you’re tall and you’re going long haul I would recommend paying extra as it can make a huge difference.
+If you’re tall and you’re going long haul I would recommend it.
 It’s always worth asking at check in if the flight is full and if there are any extra leg room seats.
 Check out SeatGuru.com to find out which seats offer the most leg room on your flight.

 Dress for comfort